tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 number of records, each of which can be transmitted in separate datagrams, thus avoiding IP fragmentation.

-In case where a handshake message has to be fragmented the following procedure is used.
 When transmitting the handshake message, the sender divides the message into a series of N contiguous data ranges.
 The ranges MUST NOT overlap.
 The sender then creates N handshake messages, all with the same message_seq value as the original handshake message.
 Each new